 Pho Cuts of Meat:

-In general, when you talk about pho in Vietnam you are referring to beef pho (phở bò) which uses beef broth as a base and adds various cuts of beef to the final product.
-You can also find chicken pho (phở gà) and even vegetarian pho (phở chay), but anytime you see the word phở by itself it’s safe to assume you’ll be getting the beef version.
+In general, when you talk about pho in Vietnam, you are referring to beef pho (phở bò).
+It uses beef broth as a base and adds various cuts of beef to the final product.
+You can also find chicken pho (phở gà) and even vegetarian pho (phở chay), but anytime you see the word phở by itself, it’s safe to assume you’ll be getting the beef version.

 There are a variety of cuts of beef you can order in your phở bò.
 Here are a few of the most popular options (and feel free to mix and match):